matrix-org/matrix-spec-proposals/specification/40_application_service_api.rst

 ::

-  GET /_matrix/app/v1/user?uri=$url_encoded_uri
+  GET /_matrix/appservice/v1/user?uri=$url_encoded_uri

   Returns 200 OK:
   {
     user_id: <complete user ID on local HS>
   }

+  Returns 404:
+  {
+    errcode: "M_NOT_FOUND",
+    error: "URI is not mapped to any application service on this home server."
+  }

 Room Aliases
 ++++++++++++
-We may want to expose some 3P network rooms so Matrix users can join them directly, e.g. IRC rooms.
-We don't want to expose every 3P network room though, e.g. mailto, tel.
+Third party rooms which can be expressed as URIs can be exposed so that Matrix users can join them directly, e.g. IRC rooms.
+It is not desirable to expose every kind of URI -> Room mapping though, as some of these rooms may be "private" e.g. mailto, tel.
 Rooms which are publicly accessible (e.g. IRC rooms) can be exposed as an alias by the application service.
 Private rooms (e.g. sending an email to someone) should not be exposed in this way, but should instead operate using normal invite/join semantics.
-Therefore, the ID conventions discussed below are only valid for public rooms which expose room aliases.
+The ID conventions outlined below are only valid for public rooms which expose room aliases.

-Matrix users may wish to join XMPP rooms (e.g. using XEP-0045) or IRC rooms.
-In both cases, these rooms can be expressed as URIs.
-For consistency, these "room" URIs SHOULD be mapped in the same way as "user" URIs.

 ::

-  GET /_matrix/app/v1/alias?uri=$url_encoded_uri
+  GET /_matrix/appservice/v1/alias?uri=$url_encoded_uri

   Returns 200 OK:
   {
     alias: <complete room alias on local HS>
   }

+  Returns 404:
+  {
+    errcode: "M_NOT_FOUND",
+    error: "URI is not mapped to any application service on this home server."
+  }

 Event fields
 ++++++++++++
-We recommend that any gatewayed events should include an ``external_url`` field in their content to provide a way for Matrix clients to link into the 'native' client from which the event originated.
-For instance, this could contain the message-ID for emails/nntp posts, or a link to a blog comment when gatewaying blog comment traffic in & out of matrix
+We recommend that any gatewayed events should include an ``external_uri`` field in their content to provide a way for Matrix clients to link into the 'native' client from which the event originated.
+For instance, this could contain the message-ID for emails/nntp posts, or a link to a blog comment when gatewaying blog comment traffic in & out of Matrix.

 Active Application Services
 ----------------------------